Ben Dupree

 Benjamin Quran Dupree (born January 29, 1992) is an American football player who played for the Panasonic Impulse in Japan's X-League.
 Dupree played college football for NCAA Division I FCS' Citadel Bulldogs after being awarded Pennsylvania Class AAA player of the year as a senior in high school at Susquehanna Township.
 Standing at only 5'8", Dupree was the shortest quarterback in all of NCAA Division I college football during his time at Citadel.

-Early years
+Early life

 Ben Dupree was born in Philadelphia but moved to Harrisburg, Pennsylvania, at a young age.
 He was a 2010 graduate of Susquehanna Township High School, where he totaled more than 3,700 rushing yards and 4,800 passing yards while accounting for 80 touchdowns in his high school career.
 He sits just above Terrelle Pryor in the Pennsylvania PIAA football records book for quarterback career total yards, with over 8,500.
 Following his senior season, he was named first team all-state and the Pennsylvania state player of the year.
 He also starred in basketball and scored over 1,000 points in his career.
 Dupree played on 2009 football team which, won a school-record 12 games, and 2007–08 basketball squad which finished 32–3, won districts, and reached the state championship game.